HireSmarter/churn201/churn201.md

 ## Employee Churn 201: Calculating Employee Value

-Welcome to the GitHub outpost of the [recent Predictive Analytics Times article][patimes] by Pasha Roberts from [Talent Analytics][ta].
+Welcome to the GitHub outpost of the recent Predictive Analytics Times ["Churn 201" article][patimes] by Pasha Roberts from [Talent Analytics][ta].

 Our goal here is to foster conversation and learning, including learning by us.